 *This is based on the regulation, not on the current waste management system in Indonesia.

-The concept of extended producer responsibility (EPR) for handling the end-of-life stage of products in Indonesia dated back to 2008 as promulgated in the Solid Waste Management Law No.18/2008.
-Article 15 of the law stipulates that producers are responsible for the management of its packaging and/or products that are difficult or non-biodegradable.
-Furthermore, the Law No.81/2012 on the Management of Household Waste and Household-like Waste provides more details on how producers are obligated to reduce, reuse, and recycle waste.
+The concept of extended producer responsibility (EPR) for handling the end-of-life stage of products in Indonesia dates back to 2008, with the Solid Waste Management Law No.18/2008.
+Article 15 of the law stipulates producers are responsible for the management of packaging and/or products that are difficult to dispose of or non-biodegradable.
+Law No.81/2012 on the Management of Household Waste and Household-like Waste provides more details on how producers are obligated to reduce, reuse, and recycle waste.

-In efforts to enforce commitment from producers to reduce household waste, the Presidential Decree No. 97/2017 on National Policies and Strategies for the Management of Household Waste and Household-like Waste requested national and local governments to formulate waste reduction and treatment plans spanning from 2017-2025 in which EPR is proposed as one of the measures.
-Against this backdrop, and further reinforced by the Presidential Decree No.83/2018 on Marine Debris Handling, the Government of Indonesia established the legal framework for the implementation of EPR in the Regulation of the Minister of Environment and Forestry of Indonesia No.75/2019 on Waste Reduction Roadmap by Producers, which was enacted on December 5 th , 2019.
+To enforce producer commitment to reduce household waste, the Presidential Decree No. 97/2017 on National Policies and Strategies for the Management of Household Waste and Household-like Waste called for national and local governments to formulate waste reduction and treatment plans for 2017-2025, where EPR is proposed as one of the measures.
+Against this backdrop, and further reinforced by the Presidential Decree No.83/2018 on Marine Debris Handling, the Indonesian government established the legal framework for the implementation of EPR in the Regulation of the Minister of Environment and Forestry of Indonesia No.75/2019 on Waste Reduction Roadmap by Producers, which was enacted on 5 December, 2019.

 Table 1.
 Summary of policies, plans, and regulations regarding EPR for packaging in Indonesia.